 National Curriculum Music (2014)

-At Sherington, we value music because of its unique effect on the heart, mind, soul and spirit – stimulating thought and imagination in very special ways.
-We strive to make music an enjoyable learning experience and one where the journey is just as important (if not more so) than the destination.
-Through listening, singing, playing, analysing, improvising and composing, our pupils are able to: build their confidence; develop a curiosity and passion for music and become equipped with a fantastic form of self expression.
-We believe that every one of them should have the opportunity to develop their musical potential; we aim to nurture and encourage musical development across the school.
+At Sherington, we place great value on music because of its unique effect on the heart, mind, soul and spirit.
+Music is an enjoyable learning experience and every child has weekly curriculum music lessons.
+Through listening, singing, playing, analysing, improvising and composing, our children are able to: build their confidence; develop curiosity and passion for music and become equipped with a fantastic form of self-expression.
+We believe that every one of them should have the opportunity to develop their potential and we aim to nurture and encourage musical development across the school.

 Music Curriculum